benazarenko/MCE/README.md

 ## About MCE

 MCE is an extension of `mcfunction` files that are used in Minecraft datapacks.
-An `mce` file uses additional syntax that allows it to be split into multiple `mcfunction` files while being single.
+An `mce` file uses additional syntax that allows it to be split into multiple `mcfunction` files.
+You can also say that it combines multiple `mcfunction` files into one single `mce` file.

 ## Motivation